cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 C fragment layout: ((_2,_2),_1,_1):((_1,_2),_0,_0)
 ```

 The second and third dimensions here are `MMA_M` and `MMA_N` (tile width/height dividing into M, N).
-Since the $SV$ MMA concatenates along N, we just need to combine each 2 N block pair.
+Since the $SV$ MMA concatenates along N, we just need to combine each pair of N blocks.

 ```python
 acc_s C shape: ((2, 2), MMA_M, MMA_N):